-Visual Studio comes with its own powerful, feature-rich IDE, making it a neat choice for anyone getting started with C or C++ or someone primarily targeting the Windows platform.
+Visual Studio comes with its own powerful, feature-rich IDE, making it a sensible choice for anyone getting started with C or C++, or someone primarily targeting the Windows platform.

-If you are on Linux, you probably have GCC installed as a part of your distribution already.
-If not, installing it should be just a matter of a single line of command:
+If you are on Linux, you probably have GCC installed as a part of your distribution.
+If not, installing it is a matter of a single command:

 # Ubuntu sudo apt-get install build-essential # Fedora sudo yum install gcc gcc-c++ # Arch Linux sudo pacman -S base-devel

-Codeblocks IDE and Eclipse CDT works equally well on Linux as they do on Windows.
+The Codeblocks IDE and Eclipse CDT work as well on Linux as they do on Windows.

-On Mac OS X you can use Clang or GCC—both are available for free.
-While GCC has support for a wider range of C and C++ standards, Clang will work fine for most cases.
+On a Mac, you can use Clang or GCC—both are available for free.
+While GCC has support for a wider range of C and C++ standards, Clang will work fine in most cases.